saraogipraveen/saraogipraveen/README.md

 ## Hi 👋 I am Praveen!

-I am a Frontend Engineer lives in Mumbai, India.
+I am a Software Engineer at Paytm lives in Mumbai, India.
 I enjoy working with Javscript.
 I Mostly developed things using React, now trying to explore VueJS.

 - 🌱 I’m currently learning Vue and TypeScript
 - 👯 I’m looking to collaborate on anything related to Javscript.